grahamwhaley/runtime/docs/architecture/architecture.md

 1. `cc-runtime` connects to `cc-proxy` and sends it the `attach` command to let it know which pod we want to use to run the `exec` command.
-2. `cc-runtime` sends the allocateIO command to the proxy, for getting the `hyperstart` I/O sequence numbers for the `exec` command I/O streams.
+2. `cc-runtime` sends the allocateIO command to the proxy, for getting the `agent` I/O sequence numbers for the `exec` command I/O streams.
-3. `cc-runtime` sends an hyperstart `EXECMD` command to start the command in the right container The command is sent to `cc-proxy` who forwards it to the right hyperstart instance running in the appropriate guest.
+3. `cc-runtime` sends an agent `EXECMD` command to start the command in the right container The command is sent to `cc-proxy` who forwards it to the right agent instance running in the appropriate guest.
 4. Spawn the `cc-shim` process for it to forward the output streams (stderr and stdout) and the `exec` command exit code to Docker.